Sacra Logo

 Incumbents

-Nvidia used the GPUs, built primarily for gaming, to capture nearly 100% share of the AI training market, growing its market cap from $7B to $390B in less than ten years.
-It also has a ~20% share of the inference market, where it’s pushing hard with the launch of its first AI data center CPU, Grace, built on ARM’s platform.
+Nvidia used its GPUs, built primarily for gaming, to capture nearly 100% share of the AI training market early on, growing its market cap from $7B to $3.25T in less than ten years.
+However, Nvidia's GPU architecture seems to face some inherent limitations for ultra-low latency inference required for interactive AI applications.

 Cloud platforms